Barkskins (TV series)

 Barkskins is an American drama television series, based on the novel of the same name by Annie Proulx, that premiered on May 25, 2020 on National Geographic.
 The series was filmed in Quebec.
 The village built for the series was later put up for sale.
-The show was cancelled after one season.

 Premise

 Barkskins chronicles "the arrival of English and French colonists to the New World through the stories of two immigrants in New France, René Sel and Charles Duquet, who work as wood-cutters ('Barkskins, the term for indentured servants’) and of their descendants."